Cragady/pyflask-react-boiler/README.md

 I realize there may be an easier way to accomplish this, but this is going to go up as-is for future reference for me.
 I will update this repo if I choose to do so and if I find a better way to accomplish the same thing.
 This repo is non-critical, so updates may be infrequent if there are updates.

+This reference is assuming that the developer is using a linux distro.

+# To Start

+You need to set up your virtual environment then install the neccessary dependencies for this app to work.

+Open a terminal and in the project's root directory, run:

+`flask run`

+Open a new terminal and in the project's `react-client` directory, run:

+`yarn start`

+# Note:

+It is crucial to remember to activate your virtual environment for python before installing any dependencies.
+If your environment is already set up, then activate it like this:

+`source env/bin/activate`

+I typically like to keep the virtual environments in the root of the project folder and name it `env`.
+Be sure to add the `env/` directory to your `.gitignore` if it isn't already in there.

+`echo env/ >> .gitignore`

+If you like to have your `.gitignore` file a bit more organized, then just use your favorite text editor to add `env/` into `.gitignore` where you would like it.

+If you do not have a virtual environment set up, then you'll need to set up the virtual env before you can activate or install dependencies.

+In your project's root directory:

+`python -m venv env`

+It is important to remember to never install python packages globally.
+It will break things if you are on a linux distro.
+Use your user's home path for installing packages if you need global access.
+Using the user's home path will keep the distro's python environment clean.

+# Installing Dependencies

+After you have your virtual environment set up, run this command:

+`python -m pip install -r requirements.txt`

 # Stack Used

 * Python v 3.8.5